ELECTRONIC MAGAZINE OF WRITING Copyright

 Proclamation of Victory: Translation and Annotations of

-and human nature.
 The article “Proclamation of Victory:

 Translation and Annotations of a Fifteenth Century Vietnamese Document” published in this issue is Vu Dinh